+The project is located 7,847 feet from the coastal zone.
 This project is not located in or does not affect a Coastal Zone as defined in the state Coastal Management Plan.
-The project is located 4,798 feet from the coastal zone.
 The project is in compliance with the Coastal Zone Management Act.

-PR-SBF-01223 CZM.pdf
+PR-SBF-01775-E CZM.pdf